• Skip to primary navigation

 New Zealand budget travel: important facts and figures

-• I traveled New Zealand with my husband, all expenses mentioned are for the two of us together.
+• I traveled to New Zealand with my husband, and all expenses mentioned are for the two of us together.

-• It does not include plane tickets to New Zealand.
+• This New Zealand budget breakdown doesn't include plane tickets to New Zealand.

 • Our NZ trip started in Christchurch and ended in Auckland.
 We spent 6 weeks in New Zealand: 4 weeks on the South Island (which definitely has the most beautiful nature) and 2 weeks on the North Island (where you find more history and a lot more Maori culture).

-• While driving in New Zealand is not necessarily difficult, there are some important things to know when you are going to self drive New Zealand.
+• While driving in New Zealand is not necessarily difficult, there are some important things to know when you are going to self-drive in New Zealand.

 Purakaunui Falls Walk in the Catlins, New Zealand